alexfikl/pycaputo/docs/gallery_chaos.rst

     +++

-    This example uses the Caputo derivative.
-The complete setup (with parameters) can be found in
+    This example uses the Caputo derivative and the :class:`~pycaputo.fode.gallery.LotkaVolterra2` class.
+The complete setup
+    (with parameters) can be found in
     :download:`examples/gallery/lotka-volterra.py <../examples/gallery/lotka-volterra.py>`.

 .. card:: Fractional-order van der Pol System